On the robust hardness of Gr\"obner basis computation: Introduction

-Where is the boundary between polynomial systems for which the highly-useful tool of a Gr\"{o}bner basis can be efficiently produced, and those systems for which this is impossible?
-Can weaker restrictions than those studied in \cite{parrilo} and \cite{deloera} on the graphical representation of $\F$ still guarantee existence of an efficient method for Gr\"{o}bner basis computation?
-Conversely, can even $\F$ with quite simple graphical representations evade efficient computation?
-To better understand this boundary, we examine the robust hardness of Gr\"{o}bner basis computation, leveraging results from combinatorial optimization.
-Consider two approaches for understanding the hardness of a problem: \begin{itemize} \item How much time and space are required to solve the problem accurately? \item How well can the problem be solved in limited time and space? \textit{In particular, what is the best ``approximate solution" that can be guaranteed in polynomial time?} \end{itemize}
+Where is the boundary between polynomial systems for which the highly-useful tool of a Gr\"{o}bner basis can be efficiently produced for $\langle \F\rangle$, and those systems for which this is impossible?
+Can weaker restrictions on $\F$ than those studied in \cite{parrilo} and \cite{deloera} still guarantee existence of an efficient method for Gr\"{o}bner basis computation?
+Conversely, can even $\F$ with quite simple representations generate ideals whose Gr\"{o}bner bases evade efficient computation?

-In combinatorial optimization, both questions have been extensively studied for many famous problems (Graph Coloring, Traveling Salesman, Satisfiability, Maximum Cut, Steiner Tree, etc).
-The second question is of interest for problems that are ``robustly hard": not merely \textit{hard to solve exactly}, but also \textit{hard to solve even approximately}.
-Regarding Gr\"{o}bner basis computation, much study has been devoted to the first question, but apparently little attention has been devoted to the second.
-We suspect the difference stems from how naturally-parametrizable the notion of an approximate solution is for optimization problems.\footnote{For example, a \textit{$\beta$-approximation algorithm} is defined as an algorithm guaranteed to return a feasible solution whose objective is within a multiplicative factor $\beta$ of the objective for the best feasible solution.}